Plitvice Lakes incident: Aftermath

+Legacy

 Jović is largely viewed in Croatia as the first casualty of the Croatian War of Independence.
 A monument dedicated to him was erected in his birthplace of Aržano in 1994.
 After the war, a monument was erected at the site of his death, where annual commemorations of the clash are held.
 The clash and Jović's death are commemorated annually at the Plitvice Lakes.